 Which brings us to:

 9. All Communication Must Be Measurable and Actionable

-Communicators write, create, and speak for a living.
-But to prove the value of your internal communication, increase budgets, and show results, you need real data to make your case.
+People with internal communications jobs write, create, and speak for a living.
+But to prove the value of your work, increase budgets, and show results, you need to measure internal communications to make your case.
 Luckily, collecting that data is easier than ever before.

 Built-in analytics tools for internal communications can now gather and display detailed metrics for multiple channels on a single dashboard, in addition to providing basic measurements for the interactions we all know and love from our non-working lives: likes, shares, and comments.

 Such information will enable you to focus your efforts and discern where improvements need to be made.
 Analytics allow you to identify the most relevant articles and content, discover what kind of information is best received via video or text, or even whether making articles printable leads to higher levels of engagement.